MaxMood96/gocqlproxy/README.md

 To run benchmarks comparing shard-aware performance with shard-unaware, `GOCQLPROXY_DISABLE_SHARDING=1` environment variable can be set to run the proxy without shard-awareness.

+To connect to the proxy, [Opera's Python Driver fork (gocqlproxy-python-driver)](https://github.com/operasoftware/gocqlproxy-python-driver) can be used.

 gocql
 =====